 Study CM2 and CM8 at our Summer School; 6-24 July 2020.

 Study CM1 and CM9 at our Summer School; 3-23 July 2021 (provisional).

 Tuition fees for the MA in Contemporary Missiology are £6,350 for students beginning their course in 2020.
 Note: this is the tuition cost for the whole course, not per year.

 There is also an Academic Administration Fee charged each year you are registered on the course, and costs associated with the Mode of Delivery you choose to cover the time that you are at the College.

-We are currently offering a limited number of Scholarships for those starting their course in 2017 or 2018.
+We are currently offering a limited number of Scholarships for those starting their course in 2020.